magnesj/ResInsight/docs/Completions.md

 ---
 ![]({{ site.baseurl }}/images/CompletionsIllustration.png)

-Three types of completions are available for modelling and export - perforation invervals, fishbone wells and fractures.
-The purpose of modelling these completions, is that it enables ResInsight to export Eclipse keywords for doing more refined simulations.
+Three types of completions are available for modeling and export - perforation intervals, fishbone wells and fractures.
+The purpose of modeling these completions, is that it enables ResInsight to export Eclipse keywords for doing more refined simulations.

-Completions can be modelled by adding new perforation intervals, fishbones subs or fractures.
+Completions can be modeled by adding new perforation intervals, fishbones subs or fractures.
 Details about the completions must then be specified, such as the length of the perforation interval or number of fishbone subs and laterals.
-After modelling the completions, the transmissibility (cell connection factors) can be calculated and exported to the Eclipse COMPDAT Keyword.
+After modeling the completions, the transmissibility (cell connection factors) can be calculated and exported to the Eclipse COMPDAT Keyword.

-For fishbones completions, multisegment well information can even be exported to the Eclipse Keywords WELSEGS, COMPSEGS and WSEGVALV.
+For fishbones completions, multi-segment well information can even be exported to the Eclipse Keywords WELSEGS, COMPSEGS and WSEGVALV.

 <div class="note">
   The derived cell property <b>Completion Type</b> displays wich cells are intersected by the completions.